lycheeyd/SC2002-Object-Orientated-Programming-Project/REAME.md

 | Tay Kai Wen            | [@newiakyat](https://github.com/newiakyat)   | DSAI    |
 | Tan Yi Da              | [@lycheeyd](https://github.com/lycheeyd)     | BS      |

-Documentation of the code can be found in the [Javadoc folder]().
-Open the `index.html` file after downloading to view an interactive Javadoc HTML webpage.

-An [UML class diagram]([https://github.com/weihonglwh/SC2002-CAM-App-Project/blob/main/class-diagram-final.jpg](https://github.com/lycheeyd/SC2002-Object-Orientated-Programming-Project/blob/main/UML.svg)) is available for reference.

-The [SC2002 Assignment 2024S2 PDF file]() consists of the full requirements for the project.

-Java is the language of choice for this project.

 ## Preconditions
 Before using the application, note that 3 `.csv` files are required to be in the same working directory as your `.class` files after compilation.
 See [Usage](#Usage) for details of compilation.